boryashkin/obsession/README.md

 ## Reading
-* Save a list of names and links to a books
+* Save a list of names and links to books

 ## Time planning
 * Long-term and daily plans, linked with time tracks and readings